 Firmware version

 The intial test took place with latest firmware to date (25-01-2025): FW 8.90 (GPS FW: 11.02).
 Firmware was downgraded to FW 7.60 (GPS FW: 2.46).
-Also here we see the error, though it appears that the error is not as large (no statistical proof for this).
+Also here we see the error.
+Issue has not been resolved with FW 9.10.

 GPS only vs Multi-GNSS